Real results with Real impact

 Haberdashers' Adams

-A grand total of £818.19 was made.
-Congratulations.
+A grand total of £818.19 was made

 Lightmoor Primary School

-David and the team from Shropshire IT Recycling came to school today to donate items from our wish list.
-We are really looking forward to adding these to our PTA donations for our new exciting Diversity Library, which is coming soon here in school.
+We are really looking forward to adding these to our PTA donations for our new exciting Diversity Library, which is coming soon here in school

-This has all been possible due to our school community recycling your old and unwanted IT equipment and the generosity of Shropshire IT Recycling for making up some of the funds.
+This has all been possible due to our school community recycling "your old and unwanted IT equipment" and the generosity of Shropshire IT Recycling for making up some of the funds

-Please continue to donate any further unwanted items into school as we will still arrange regular collections.
+Please continue to donate any further unwanted items into school as we will still arrange regular collections

 Windmill Primary School

-I’m so thrilled with the outcome of our partnership with Shropshire IT Recycling.
 We felt like winners on so many counts: we got rid of old technology which was just accumulating dust, the whole process was no effort for us, and we ended up with some new playground equipment at the end of it.
-Result!

 Mark Gibbons, Headteacher, Windmill Primary School

-Join the organisations turning old tech into real impact Today.
+Join the organisations turning old tech into real impact today

-Our E‑Waste Hunt supports charitable causes of all kinds, including schools, community organisations, and local and national charities.
+Our E‑Waste Hunt supports charitable causes of all kinds, including schools, community organisations, and local and national charities